 primary_education:primary_major_name: This field will not show up on a student's profile, and is primarily used for FDS.
 This is the student's primary major.
 Only 1 major can be supported in this field.
 The major name must already be added to the primary_education:major_names field in order for the primary major to be backfilled into Handshake.

-primary_education:currently_attending: Boolean This is a field that simply denotes whether the student is currently enrolled or has graduated.
-It is used for reporting to differentiate students who are currently active and those who might be on some sort of official absence from university.
+primary_education:currently_attending: This is a field that simply denotes whether the student is currently enrolled or has graduated.
+It is used for reporting to differentiate students who are currently active on campus and those who might be on some sort of official absence from institution.
+By assigning TRUE, this will set the user to attending, while FALSE will set them to not attending.
 This is a boolean field, so it can only include these values (note the all-uppercase):

 ethnicity: The ethnicity of the student.
 This is a custom field that can include any text you wish to upload.
 This field is only visible to Career Services staff members and the individual student- used for reporting purposes.
 Employers will never see this information.